Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

-In order to examine the decay properties of the new state at $E_x$ = 23.6 MeV in ${}^{20}\rm Ne$, the $\alpha$-decay events at $E_x = 23.6 \pm 0.24$ MeV were selected, and the decay branching ratio into ${}^{16}\rm O$ was obtained assuming the two-body decay as shown in Fig.~\ref{fig:Cascade2}.
-The theoretical branching ratios of the isoscalar $0^+$ and $2^+$ states at the same excitation energy ($E_x = 23.6 \pm 0.24$ MeV) were obtained from the simulated decay events using the same normalization factor as in Fig.~\ref{fig:Cascade1}, and compared with the experiment as presented by the thin red solid and green dashed lines.
+In order to examine the decay properties of the new state at $E_x$ = 23.6 MeV in ${}^{20}$Ne, the $\alpha$-decay events at $E_x = 23.6 \pm 0.24$ MeV were selected, and the decay branching ratio into ${}^{16}$O was obtained assuming the two-body decay as shown in Fig.~\ref{fig:Cascade2}.
+The theoretical branching ratios of the isoscalar $0^+$ and $2^+$ states at the same excitation energy ($E_x = 23.6 \pm 0.24$ MeV) were obtained from the simulated decay events using the same normalization factor as in Fig.~\ref{fig:Cascade1}, and compared with the experiment.

-The theoretical branching ratios do not change much depending on the spin of the initial excited states.
+The theoretical branching ratios do not change much depending on the spins of the initial excited states.
 Several prominent peaks were observed on the continuous spectrum calculated by the statistical-decay model.
-It should be noted that the location of the strongest peak around $E_x({}^{16}{\rm O})$ = 15 MeV agrees with that of the $0_6^+$ state in ${}^{16}\rm O$ at $E_x({}^{16}\rm O)$ = 15.1 MeV indicated by the vertical arrow.
+It should be noted that the location of the strongest peak around $E_x({}^{16}{\rm O})$ = 15 MeV agrees with that of the $0_6^+$ state in ${}^{16}$O at $E_x({}^{16}\rm O)$ = 15.1 MeV indicated by the vertical arrow.

-It was desirable to examine the decay properties of the excited states at $E_x =$ 21.8 and 21.2 MeV in ${}^{20}\rm Ne$ as well as at $E_x = 23.6$ MeV, however the experimental statistics was too poor to compare them with the theoretical calculations.

-Figures~\ref{fig:Cascade1} and \ref{fig:Cascade2} show that the newly found excited state at $E_x =$ 23.6 MeV is strongly coupled to the $0_6^+$ state in ${}^{16}\rm O$ which is a candidate for the $4\alpha$ condensed state.
+Figures~\ref{fig:Cascade1} and \ref{fig:Cascade2} show that the newly found excited state at $E_x =$ 23.6 MeV is strongly coupled to the $0_6^+$ state in ${}^{16}$O, which is a candidate for the $4\alpha$ condensed state.
 This 23.6-MeV state is a candidate for the $5\alpha$ condensed state.
 However, the measured excitation energy is considerably higher than the theoretical value of $E_x =$ 21.14 MeV~\cite{Yamada2004}.
-This might suggest another interpretation that either of the low-energy states at $E_x =$ 21.8 or 21.2 MeV corresponds to the $5\alpha$ condensed state, and the 23.6-MeV state is akin to the $5\alpha$ condensed state like the $2_2^+$ state in ${}^{12}\rm C$, which is an excited state of the relative motion of alpha clusters in the $3\alpha$ condensed state~\cite{Uegaki1979,Kamimura1981,Descouvemont1987,Funaki2015}.
-In order to clarify the correspondence between these new states and the $5\alpha$ condensed state, it is necessary to determine their spins and parities.
-However, the spins and parities of the new states are still unknown because we did not measure the angular distribution of the cross sections in the present work.
-An additional measurement is therefore strongly desired.
+This might suggest another interpretation that either of the low-energy states at $E_x =$ 21.8 or 21.2 MeV corresponds to the $5\alpha$ condensed state, and the 23.6-MeV state is akin to the $5\alpha$ condensed state like the $2_2^+$ state in ${}^{12}$C, which is an excited state of the relative motion of alpha clusters in the $3\alpha$ condensed state~\cite{Uegaki1979,Kamimura1981,Descouvemont1987,Funaki2015}.